 You have Contact Lens Intolerance, now what?

-If contact lenses no longer work for you, it’s time to look at the alternatives: Go back to wearing glasses; or, move forward with permanent laser vision correction.
+If contact lenses no longer work for you, it’s time to look at the alternatives: Go back to wearing glasses; or, move forward with laser vision correction.
 When considering why you chose contacts in the first place – convenience, personal appearance, etc. – LASIK is a natural, and safer, next step.
 Opting for laser vision correction means continuing to live a life free from the hassle of glasses.

 Refractive Surgery Options